apache/mesos/docs/high-availability-framework-guide.md

   has learned about the task (and maybe started fetching its dependencies) but has not yet started to run it.

-* A task transitions to the `TASK_RUNNING` state after it starts running successfully (if the task fails to start, it transitions to one of the terminal states listed below).
+* A task transitions to the `TASK_RUNNING` state after it has begun running successfully (if the task fails to start, it transitions to one of the terminal states listed below).